Antonov An-2: Military service

-Reportedly, North Korea has operated a number of the AN-2s.
-The Korean People's Army Special Operation Force is known to use the An-2 to facilitate the infiltration of paratroopers.
-It has been speculated that in wartime, these aircraft could possibly be used to deliver troops behind enemy lines for sabotage operations.
+North Korea has also operated An-2s.
+The Korean People's Army Special Operation Force has used the An-2 to infiltrate paratroopers.

-As October, 2020 during the ongoing 2020 Nagorno-Karabakh war Azerbaijan Forces have been operating unmanned AN-2 for surveillance and bombing of Armenian defenses, however the type of the drone remaining unknown for Armenian sources.
-Armenian forces revealed footage of the alleged shotdown of Azerbaijani An-2, according to video evidence at least 11 An-2 have been destroyed, with 10 confirmed as shot down and one crashing after takeoff.
+During the 2020 Nagorno-Karabakh war, Azerbaijan operated unmanned An-2s for surveillance and bombing of Armenian defenses, however the type of the drone was unknown as of October 2020.
+Armenian forces revealed footage of the alleged shootdown of an Azerbaijani An-2, according to video evidence at least 11 An-2 have been destroyed, with 10 confirmed as shot down and one crashing after takeoff.

-On March 2, 2022, Russian An-2s were observed being stationed at Seshcha Air Base, Bryansk Oblast.
-As the base is situated close to the border with Ukraine, it has been speculated that the aircraft are to be used as part of the ongoing 2022 Russian invasion of Ukraine.
+On March 2, 2022, Russian An-2s were observed at Seshcha Air Base, Bryansk Oblast.
+As the base is close to the Ukraine border, it was speculated that the aircraft were to be used in the 2022 Russian invasion of Ukraine.

 Civil aviation

-Over the years, dozens of nations and companies alike have employed the An-2 in civil roles.
-The type was heavily used throughout the Soviet Union and the Eastern Bloc nations; in particular, Russian airline Aeroflot has operated a large number of the An-2s.
-During the Soviet era, the An-2 was used as a short-range airliner in Estonia, performing regular flights between the towns of Kuressaare and Kärdla, which reside on separate islands, Saaremaa and Hiiumaa.
+Over the years, dozens of nations and companies have employed the An-2 in civil roles.
+The type was heavily used throughout the Soviet Union and the Eastern Bloc nations.
+In particular, the Russian airline Aeroflot operated a large number of them.
+The An-2 was used as a short-range airliner, and in Estonia, made regular flights between the towns of Kuressaare and Kärdla, which are on separate islands, Saaremaa and Hiiumaa.

-Since the collapse of the Soviet Union and the various communist states of Eastern Europe, most airlines in these regions have been withdrawing their An-2s from service.
-This is due to some of these aircraft being over 40 years old, as well as a result of the decline in the production of avgas to fuel the type.
-Private operators are typically still using the An-2s, as their stability, capacity and slow-flying ability has made them relatively popular for some functions, such as for skydiving.
+Since the collapse of the Soviet Union, most airlines in these regions have been retiring their An-2s, as some were over 40 years old, as well as a result of the decline in the production of avgas to fuel the type.
+Private operators are still using An-2s, as they remain popular for some functions, such as for skydiving.

-Whilst their relatively high noise levels, increasing maintenance costs, high fuel consumption and unsophisticated nature (the pre-flight checks alone take between 30 and 40 minutes) has rendered them obsolete for the majority of commercial routes in Europe, the large number of aircraft available means that unit prices are especially low in comparison to contemporaries (being available from as little as US$30,000 for a serviceable example).
-The price factor has made them highly attractive for continued use in the developing world, where their ability to carry large loads into short airstrips makes them assets to airlines on a budget.
-Many ex-Aeroflot An-2s have since found work with regional operators across Africa, Central and South America, Cuba and southeast Asia.
+High noise levels, maintenance costs and fuel consumption has rendered them obsolete for the majority of commercial routes in Europe, but the large number available mean that unit prices are low in comparison to alternatives (as little as US$30,000 for a serviceable example).
+Price has made them attractive in the developing world, where their abilities makes them an asset to airlines on a budget.
+Many ex-Aeroflot An-2s have found work with regional operators across Africa, Central and South America, Cuba and southeast Asia.

-As of 2015, there were thousands of An-2s remaining in operation around the world, including over 1,500 in Russia, 294 in Kazakhstan and 54 in Ukraine.
+As of 2015, there were thousands of An-2s in operation around the world, including over 1,500 in Russia, 294 in Kazakhstan and 54 in Ukraine.

+In September 2024, Vladimir Putin ordered the UZGA LMS-901 Baikal aircraft into production as a replacement.
+However, certification of that aircraft's Klimov VK-800SM engine is not expected until 2025, with engine deliveries not starting until 2026.